singularitysoftworks/avery-ai-docs/docs/intro.md

 ## Key Features at a Glance

-- **Multi-language Support:** Prepare in multiple languages to match your target region or comfort zone.
-- **Interview Analysis:** Receive structured feedback on clarity, confidence, pacing, and content quality.
+- **AI-Powered Interview Practice:** Receive structured feedback on clarity, confidence, pacing, and content quality.
-- **Resume Workshop:** Generate tailored bullet points, review your formatting, and optimize for ATS-readiness.
+- **Resume Workshop & Analysis:** Generate tailored bullet points, review your formatting, and optimize for ATS-readiness.
+- **Expert-Level Feedback & Insights:** Provides targeted, actionable insights that mimic feedback from real interview coaches.
+- **Extensive Question Bank:** Practice with thousands of curated questions across industries, roles, and difficulty levels.
 - **Subscription Tiers:** Choose a plan that fits your goals; start with the Free version to explore core features, or upgrade to Pro for advanced tools, deeper insights, and unlimited practice sessions.

 ---